Ali Khamenei: Early political career (1960s–1981)

-Khamenei in military uniform during the Iran–Iraq War.
+Khamenei first became politically active in the 1960s and 70s amid opposition to the Shah's reign.
+During that time, he taught at a religious school in Birjand.
+According to Khamenei's official website, the Shah's intelligence agency, SAVAK, arrested him six times between 1963 and 1976the first time following the 1963 demonstrations against Ruhollah Khomeini's arrest.
+Later, restrictions were imposed on his public activities before he was exiled in 1976 for three years until the end of the Shah's reign.

-According to his official website, Khamenei was arrested six times before being exiled for three years during the reign of Mohammad Reza Pahlavi.
-Khamenei was a key figure in the Iranian Revolution in Iran and a close confidant of Ruhollah Khomeini.
-Since the founding of the Islamic Republic, Khamenei has held many government posts.
-Khamenei has been head of the servants of Astan Quds Razavi since 14 April 1979.
-Muhammad Sahimi asserted that his political career began after the Iranian Revolution, when the former President of Iran, Akbar Hashemi Rafsanjani, then a confidant of Khomeini, brought Khamenei into Khomeini's inner circle.
+Khamenei was a key figure in the Iranian Revolution and a close confidant of Ruhollah Khomeini.
+From the founding of the Islamic Republic, Khamenei held many government posts.
+He served as head of the servants of Astan Quds Razavi from 14 April 1979.

+Muhammad Sahimi wrote that Khamenei's political career began after the 1979 Iranian Revolution; he also wrote that Akbar Hashemi Rafsanjani, later president of Iran, brought Khamenei into Khomeini's inner circle.
 Later on, Hassan Rouhani, then a member of Parliament, arranged for Khamenei to get his first major post in the provisional revolutionary government as deputy defense minister.

-In 1980 after the resignation of Hussein-Ali Montazeri from the position, Ruhollah Khomeini appointed Ali Khamenei to the position of Tehran's Friday Prayers Imam.
+In 1980, after the resignation of Hussein-Ali Montazeri, Ayatollah Khomeini appointed Ali Khamenei to the position of Tehran's Friday Prayers Imam.
 Khamenei was briefly the Vice Minister of National Defence from late July to 6 November 1979 and as a supervisor of the Islamic Revolutionary Guards.
 He also served on the battlefield as a representative of the Iranian Parliament's Defense Commission.